-Kenji Kuramitsu is a seminarian and liturgist living in Chicago.
-He serves on the board of The Reformation Project and the Japanese American Citizens League.
+Kenji Kuramitsu is a Master of Divinity student at McCormick Theological Seminary and a Master of Social Work candidate at the University of Chicago.
+He has served on the boards of the Reformation Project and the Japanese American Citizens League.
 Follow him on Twitter @afreshmind.

 Posts By This Author

 Can a Digital Sacrament Still Impart Divine Grace?

 As Shamika and I called upon our own experiences in church and seminary, we became especially concerned with providing a resource for those who historically have been barred from participation at the Lord’s Table: the divorced, Christians of color, LGBTQ believers, those living far from physical community, or far from a church that is physically accessible.
 While we’re not trying to replace “brick and mortar” community, we believe God calls us beyond a spirit of fear in the face of innovations in technology.

 4 Lenten Hashtag Curators Share Their Theologies of Resistance

 Can Christians observe Lent in a way that ties social justice consciousness to spiritual Lenten practices of repentance, resistance, and solidarity?
 The curators of four social media campaigns — #LentenLament, #LentLite, #EmbodiedSolidarity, and #DetoxifyChristianity — are exploring what this looks like in public.
 “What does it mean to come together, to lock arms together, to really just stand in the gap for people?”
 Alicia Crosby, executive director of the Center for Inclusivity and co-curator of last year’s #EmbodiedSolidarity campaign, asked.